Account

 • The only visible difference is the control panel labeling:

-• One panel is branded “Pro 2”.
+• One panel is branded “Pro 2” and is marketed for tennis.

-• The other is branded “Padel”.
+• The other is branded “Padel” and is marketed for padel.

 • Both models provide the same functions and features.